kcarnold/cs344/content/project/_index.md

 </details>

 - **Walkthrough meetings**: Meet with the professor (in person or online) before Reading Recess.
 Show what steps you have taken so far.
 - Attend the **final project showcase** in which you can see everyone’s project.
-Be prepared to demo your system and to explain its key points.
-Presentations are informal, so slides are not required (but may be helpful if your notebook is large or your results don't easily fit in a notebook.)
+See details below.

 ## Final Deliverables